Renji-and-frens/meal-planner-frontend/README.md

 # meal-planner-frontend

 This project is a React application for Meal Planner.
-It includes several folders and files that organize the source code, dependencies, and configuration.
+It includes several folders and files that organize the source code, dependencies, and configuration. <a href="https://meal-planner01.netlify.app/">Click here for Live Preview</a>

 ## Getting Started